mtumalan/mtumalan/README.md

-Hi 👋 My name is Mau Tumalán
+Hi 👋 My name is Mau Tumalan
 ============================

 CS Student
 ----------

-Driven third-year CS student currently pursuing my undergraduate degree.
+Driven third-year student currently pursuing my undergraduate degree.
 My journey in the world of programming has been a thrilling adventure of learning, exploring, and building.

 * 🌍  I'm based in Mexico City
 * 🖥️  See my portfolio at [My GitHub Page](http://mtumalan.github.io)